rosmo/ansible-packer-vagrant-openstack-ec2/README.md

 If everything was successful, you'll find the QCOW2 image in your Ansible directory.
 If you built an AMI image, it should be available under your AMI images.

+## Uploading to Openstack

+Set build_glance_image to yes and setup openstack_image as you'd like.
+You'll need the OS_* variables set up to communicate with Openstack API.

+You can use os_image.py from your Ansible distribution or the one bundled with this playbook.

+## Heat orchestration

+There's a simple example template in roles/make-heat-template/templates/sample.yml.j2 which starts a single server with the image you created.

+There's a new Ansible module called os_orchestration_stack.py which allow uploading Heat templates.